Esri/arcgis-maps-sdk-java-samples/map/display-map/README.md

 #Display a Map#
-This sample demonstrates how to create `ArcGISMap` using a `Basemap`.
-A Basemap is beneath all other layers on a ArcGISMap and provides visual reference for all other layers.
+Demonstrates how to create ArcGISMap using a basemap.
+A basemap is beneath all other layers on a ArcGISMap and provides visual reference to other layers.

 ![](DisplayMap.png)

 ##How it works##
-To display a ArcGISMap:
+To display a `ArcGISMap`:

-- Create an ArcGISMap using a default basemap such us `Basemap#createImagery()`.
+1. Create an ArcGISMap using a default `Basemap` such us `Basemap.createImagery()`.
-- Set the map to the view via `MapView` via `MapView#setMap()`.
+2. Set the map to the map view, `MapView.setMap()`.

 ##Features##
 - ArcGISMap